galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 </ul>
 ```

-Now we have our app server rendered working fine in production.
+Now we have our server-rendered app working fine in production.
+Sweet!

 _**JQuery**_

-As time goes, we want more flexibility on the front end side, so we looked around and found out that JQuery is on its boom and it fits our needs.
-So, here we go to rewrite our amazing app to use JQuery:
+However, as time goes, we want more flexibility on the frontend side, so we looked around and found out that jQuery is booming, and it fits our needs.
+So, here we go to rewrite our amazing app to use jQuery:

 ```javascript
 <ul id="heroes-list"></ul>